 Claribel Alcantar is a parent volunteer providing logistical support in the BNP Bridge program.
 She was born and raised in the San Fernando Valley.
 She graduated from California State University Northridge, with a B.A. in Sociology and Criminology.
 Subsequently, Claribel completed a Masters Degree from California State University, Long Beach in Public Policy and Administration.
-She currently holds a position as a Human Resource Specialist with LAUSD.
 On her spare time, she enjoys physical fitness and rekindling her love for the “digits” zero through nine with her sons Miguel and Matthew.

-Aaron Anderson is a third-year grad student in Mathematics at UCLA, with a BS from Caltech.
-His research so far relates to logic and combinatorics.
-He’s excited to teach at the Math Circle, having attended it in middle and high school.
+Aaron Anderson is a fourth-year grad student in Mathematics at UCLA, with a BS from Caltech.
+His research relates to logic and combinatorics.

 Alex Bai is a sophomore at Sierra Canyon School.
 He loves math and physics and enjoys playing chess and board games in his free time.
 Alex has been an AIME qualifier since 7th grade and recently qualified for the USAJMO in 9th grade.
 He is excited to share his passion for mathematics with his peers and eagerly looks forward to working with them.